 Requirements for direct admission to a College of Engineering major for transfer students who have earned 30 or more hours and have been admitted to the University:

-A transfer student who does not meet the criteria for admission directly into an engineering major may pursue other degree programs at UTSA for which they qualify.
+Transfer students who do not meet the criteria for admission directly into an engineering major may pursue other degree programs at UTSA for which they qualify.
+Transfer Admission Flowchart

 Learn more about UTSA’s Undergraduate Admissions Requirements for Transfer Students